Dr. Thomas D. Jeitschko, Dean and Associate Provost for Graduate Education

 Thomas has also worked at the U.S. Department of Justice in Washington D.C. as an Economist in the Antitrust Division where he was the lead economist on many investigations of mergers and potentially anticompetitive firm conduct.
 He has advised and consulted for States Attorneys General Offices throughout the U.S. concerning antitrust and consumer protection matters and has been retained by the U.S. Department of Justice as an expert.

-Dr. Judith Stoddart, Associate Dean
+Dr. Judith Stoddart, Senior Associate Dean

 University Fellowships Program Coordinator and coordinator of endowed fellowship programs; NSF Graduate Research Fellowship and Ford Fellowship campus coordinator; co-coordinator workshop programs associated with career and professional development, including Certification in College Teaching; Graduate Writing Fellows in the Discipline Director